EddyVerbruggen/cordova-plugin-safariviewcontroller/README.md

 ## 7. Changelog
+* 1.4.1 You can now set the color of the navbar and tabbar buttons.
+Thanks #16!
 * 1.4.0 Added a `hidden` property to `show`.
 * 1.3.0 `isAvailable` plays nice with non-iOS platforms.
 Added a `transition` property to `show`.
 * 1.2.0 Added lifecycle events to the success handler of `show`, and added the `animated` property to `show`.